ajinx/selenoid/README.md

 In your test configuration, specify remote url as http://localhost:4444/wd/hub

-Start your tests as usual
-This is still BETA, please report any bugs you noticed!
+This is still in BETA and won't work on Windows and MAC runners, Log any issues you noticed.